Updated 15 September 2020.

 Test what works

 A lot of people get stuck in an Instagram rut because they are too scared to make any changes.
-You might have spent a lot of hours making your Instagram look a certain way, however, if your posts are getting you any return, it might be time to try something different.
-Don’t worry too much if it’s going to mess up the aesthetic of your profile – these days it’s rare for people to be looking at your profile anyway.
+You might have spent hours curating your Instagram to find your posts aren’t seeing returns.
+This is just a sign to try something different.
+Don’t worry too much if it’s going to mess up the aesthetic of your profile – these days it’s rare for people to be looking at your profile anyways.
 Test what works by using different style of images, videos or captions and try posting at different times of the day.
-What works for one person might not work for you, so it’s up to you to figure out what gets the most attention and then stick with that.
+What works for one person might not work for you.
+It’s up to you to figure out what gets the most attention and then stick with that.
+Accounts that authentically interact with their followers have the best growth.

 Tap into Instagram stories